 HelpWear was created by Frank Nguyen and Andre Bertram.
 The inspiration behind the HeartWatch came from Nguyen’s own experience with his mother, who lives with life-threatening heart problems.
 Concerned for his mother's health, he turned to his high-school friend, Bertram, and together they worked to create a solution.
 Shortly after, the two brought on Dr. Derek Exner as HelpWear’s third co-founder and Chief Medical Officer.
 Exner is a practising MD and electrophysiologist and serves as the Canada Research Chair in Cardiovascular Clinical Trials at the University of Calgary.

 HelpWear is currently at the piloting stage of bringing the HeartWatch to market.
 The company has started paid, pre-commercial, pilot deployments in Canada and expect to start other deployments in Calgary shortly.
 Partnering with UCeed has, so far, opened many doors.
 “Our involvement with UCeed has been critical in navigating our clinical validation operations in Calgary as well as exploring other opportunities with stakeholders in Alberta," says Nabil Uddin, HelpWear's chief of staff.

-Over the next year, HelpWear plans to complete its final study for regulatory approval in Canada and the US and begin scaling deployment across health systems.
+Over the next year, HelpWear plans to complete its final study for regulatory approval in Canada and the U.S. and begin scaling deployment across health systems.

-Visit HelpWear’s website here.
+Visit HelpWear’s website for more information.